Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

+For each span, we extract all textual (call component and path), time-based (span start and end time), and identity (trace ID, span ID) attributes explored in Section \ref{sec:emprical_study}.
+We use trace IDs to collect spans into their belonging traces.
+We normalize time-based attributes (in UNIX format) within each span's context, considering unique characteristics and scale of each span.
+We concatenate time-based attributes for each span, obtaining a single vector $V_{\text{numeric}}$ for $Span$ of $Tr$.
+For span IDs, we abstract away the shared common prefix in span IDs and only retain hierarchical-level digits.
+Taking our example explaining the hierarchical structure of spans IDs in Section \ref{sec:emprical_study}, we reassign span IDs for Span A, Span B, Span C, Span D, and Span E from ``480f2.0, 480f2.1, a480f2.2, a343mc.0, a987gq.0'' to ``1.0, 1.1, 1.2, 2.0, 3.0''.
+We normalize span IDs within the trace context, resulting a vector $V_{\text{span\_id}}$ for $Span$ of $Tr$.

-We concatenate textual attributes ``service name'' and ``URL'' to form a singular attribute termed ``service operation''.
-Template-based representation of textual attributes may not be ideal given the diverse range of service operations often present in MSS~\cite{fu2022investigating,dragoni2017microservices}.
-Thereby, we use a neural representation method from the study \cite{le2021log}.
+We concatenate textual attributes (call component and path) to form a singular attribute termed ``service operation''.
+Template-based representation \cite{he2017drain} of textual attributes may not be ideal for our observed MSS, where diverse service operations could result in numerous templates and they keep changing and include many out-of-vocabulary (OOV) words \cite{le2021log}.
+Thus, we employ a neural representation method \cite{le2021log} that captures the semantics of service operations using the pre-trained model BERT with the subword technique to better handle new, changing, OOV words in evolving service operations.
 To construct a neural representation for service operations, we undertake three steps. \textit{Step 1.
 Prepossessing.} We convert all uppercase letters to lowercase, substitute specific variables with standard identifiers (e.g., replace instances like ``Prod1234'' with ``ProductID''), and remove any non-alphabetic characters. \textit{Step 2.
-Tokenization.} We use WordPiece tokenization~\cite{wu2016google} to tokenize service operations into subwords.
-It starts with a vocabulary of individual characters and then incrementally combines them into more extensive sub-word units.
-We choose WordPiece over other methods because it gives the flexibility to handle any words (including new, unfamiliar and out-of-vocabulary ones) with a relatively small vocabulary of sub-word units, as every word is decomposable into subword units. \textit{Step 3.
+Tokenization.} We use WordPiece tokenization~\cite{wu2016google} to tokenize service operations into subwords. \textit{Step 3.
 Neural representation.} We feed the subwords, into the BERT base model \cite{bert2018} to generate word embeddings for each sub-word.
-We use the word embeddings generated by the last encoding layer of the model and calculate the sentence embedding of each service operation as the average of its word embeddings.
+We use word embeddings generated by the last encoding layer of the model and calculate the sentence embedding of each service operation as the average of its word embeddings.
 This process yields a vector representation $V_{\text{operation}}$ for service operations of $Span$ of $Tr$.